 Pathway Director: Ali Farkhondehpour, MD

 The Hospital Medicine Pathway provides specialized training to residents who are interested in becoming leaders in academic hospital medicine.
-Residents in the pathway receive relevant, unique inpatient training, specialized didactics, 1:1 mentorship, and opportunities to participate in quality improvement projects.
+Residents in the pathway receive relevant, unique inpatient training, specialized didactics, one-on-one mentorship, and opportunities to participate in a variety of quality improvement projects.

 - Pathway provides flexibility to start at the beginning of either PGY-2 or PGY-3 year

-- Close mentorship with an assigned academic hospitalist
+- Close one-on-one mentorship with an assigned academic hospitalist

-- Residents rotate on a 4-week “Junior Hospitalist” block at Jacobs Medical Center
+- A 4-week “Junior Hospitalist” rotation at the UCSD Medical Center in La Jolla

-- Focused didactics on patient safety, billing/coding, the business of hospital medicine, perioperative medicine, and more
+- Didactics on patient safety, billing/coding, business of hospital medicine, inpatient medical consultation, ethics, and more!

 - Hands-on point-of-care ultrasound rounds